Soaps and Shampoospaqos

 This altered the viewpoint of the markets and industries and unraveled a totally new market where men were identified as a huge market of beauty products.
 A whole new product line of soaps, shampoos, fairness creams, hair oil, face wash, beard maintenance products started getting introduced into the markets targeting at men.
 Almost all the companies into cosmetic and hygiene products developed a new range for homme products.

 One of the most controversial depiction of showers was done by Pooja Bedi and Marc Robinson for Kamasutra condoms ad in 1993.
 The film was sensuous and titillating while it also created a furor amongst the watch guards of morals and culture.

 Showers have played a pivotal role in the advertising world where brands have been sold, positioned, repositioned and have explored newer avenues.
 It’s entirely your personal preference as to which soap, shampoo or hygiene products you choose.
-But to enjoy the bliss of a good refreshing shower, it is imperative that you choose the best water pressure system available in market.
-Contact us on 8010254254 to have a detailed discussion on several offerings of PAQOS and get yourself the best water softener or water pressure pump to immerse yourself in the bliss.
+But to enjoy the bliss of a good refreshing shower, it is imperative that you choose the best water pressure pump available in market.
+Contact us on 8010254254 or visit shop to have a detailed discussion on several offerings of PAQOS and get yourself the best water softener or water pressure pump to immerse yourself in the bliss.
 Whether your bath is like Shahrukh Khan in Lux or like Marc Robinson in Kamasutra, be rest assured “aapka paani kabhi nahi jayega”.